romainaugier/BarraCUDA/README.md

 - **Intel Arc** - Xe architecture.
 Would give BarraCUDA coverage across all three major GPU vendors.
 - **RISC-V Vector Extension** - For when GPUs are too mainstream and you want to run CUDA on a softcore.

-## Why Does This Exist?

-1. Because CUDA shouldn't require an NVIDIA GPU
-2. Because HIP translation is a workaround, not a solution
-3. Because 15,000 lines of C is a more honest compiler than a million lines of LLVM
-4. Because someone should prove it's possible to write a GPU compiler backend by hand
-5. Because open hardware deserves open compilers
-6. I wasn't going to play video games anyway (lie)

 ## GFX11 Encoding Notes (For The Brave)

 If you're considering writing your own AMDGPU backend, here are the things that will ruin your afternoon: